tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 just so.

 It is the same process for the remaining icons.
-Decide which ones you want to show or hide and set the appropriate value.
+Decide which ones you want to hide or show and set the appropriate value.
 I have arranged the code in a kind of outline to help you know which icons you are changing.

-You can of course change your mind later on which icons you want to show or hide.
+You can of course change your mind later on which icons you want to hide or show.

 ### Order Icons